tslocum/sriracha/CONFIGURATION.md

 # Long random string of text used when generating secure tripcodes.
 Must not change once set.
 salttrip: CHANGEME_Random_Data_Here_3

-# Minimum number of database connections to maintain in the pool.
-min: 1

-# Maximum number of database connections to maintain in the pool.
-max: 4

 # Address:Port to connect to the database.
 address: localhost